Interested in a Yoga Certification? Read this First!

 I have the knowledge to practice in my daily life.
 It has kept me strong, grounded, and kept me limber physically and mentally.
 As a result, yoga has been a gateway to meditation and profound spiritual practice.

 Shop My Favorite Yoga Gear

-I’m sharing with you my favorite items to have in a yoga practice!
+Below, I’m sharing my favorite items I use in my yoga practice.

 Your hands don’t slide around!
 The mat is comfortable and grippy.

-Plus, the Jade brand prides itself on being a sustainable brand.
+Plus, Jade prides itself on being a sustainable brand.
 I like how they plant a tree for every mat purchased.

-If going to a hot yoga class, lay a Lululemon Athletica or Manduka eQua yoga towel over the mat to keep from slipping.
+If going to a hot yoga class, lay a Manduka eQua yoga towel over the mat to keep from slipping.

 Below is a list of my favorite yoga books, most of which were recommended during the yoga teaching training I participated in.